larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ![battle editor blue sand](/images/battle_editor_blue_sand.png)

+Two quick notes:
-The last category of terrain, "art," is special art pieces we used in some of our story battles.
+* The last category of terrain, "art," is special art pieces we used in some of our story battles.
 They don't have any terrain effects, but you can use them to add some flavor to your battles.
+* The rightmost pane can be set to place "interactives" rather than normal terrain.
+For now, all you can place using this category is explosive crystals.

 If you don't like a pane, you can erase the whole thing with the X button over it.